mahmoodr/tvhplayer_wiki/User-Guide.md

 TVHPlayer is a user-friendly application designed for streaming and recording live TV content.
 It integrates with [Tvheadend](https://tvheadend.org/), a popular open-source TV streaming server, to deliver live TV to your devices and schedule recordings.

 :warning: TVHplayer doesn't provide any built-in server.
 You must set up your own server to use this app.

+To use Tvheadend (and TVHplayer), you need a TV tuner.
+This can be a USB or PCI tuner, or even an IPTV playlist.
 Please refer to [Official documentation for Tvheadend](https://docs.tvheadend.org/documentation).
 You can easily set up a server with [Docker](https://hub.docker.com/r/linuxserver/tvheadend).

 ## Features